N'Djamena–Djibouti Highway

 The Ndjamena-Djibouti Highway or TAH 6 is Trans-African Highway 6 in the transcontinental road network being developed by the United Nations Economic Commission for Africa (UNECA), the African Development Bank (ADB), and the African Union, connecting the Sahelian region to the Indian Ocean port of Djibouti in the country of Djibouti.

 The road passes through Darfur in western Sudan and the town of Al-Fashir, scene of the Darfur conflict.
 Consequently, travel through that area and Sudan–Chad border region is unsafe and development of that road section is at a standstill.

 The route has a length of 4219 km crossing Chad, central Sudan and northern Ethiopia.
-Less than half of it is paved and a significant proportion of that is in poor condition.
-Mountainous terrain in Ethiopia presents challenges to highway engineers.
+85% is paved but a significant proportion of that is in poor condition, sand-clogged.
+Mountainous terrain in Ethiopia presented challenges to highway engineers.

 Between Wad Madani in Sudan and Werota in Ethiopia the highway shares the same route as Trans-Africa Highway 4, the Cairo-Cape Town Highway.